How does IOOS affect you?

-U.S. IOOS delivers the data and information needed to increase understanding of our coastal waters, so that decision-makers can take action to improve safety, enhance the economy, and protect the environment.
-U.S. IOOS supplies critical information about our Nation’s waters.
-Scientists working to understand climate change, governments adapting to changes in the Arctic, municipalities monitoring local water quality, industries understanding coastal and marine spatial planning all have the same need: reliable and timely access to data and information that inform decision making.
+Integrated data is critical to timely action, decisions, and response for everyone from world leaders responding to crisis to a surfer headed out to catch some waves.
+U.S. IOOS delivers the data and information needed to increase understanding of our coastal waters, so that everyone can take action to improve safety, enhance the economy, and protect the environment.
+Scientists working to understand climate change, governments adapting to changes in the Arctic, communities monitoring local water quality, industries understanding coastal and marine spatial planning all have the same need: reliable and timely access to data and information that inform decision making.